sanjaythrinad/Build_AWS_EC2_Terraform/README.md

 7. Copy the Public IP address of the AWS Instance and add it to Ansible Inventory File located under "Build_AWS_EC2_Terraform/Ansible" for execting the ansible playbook for Configuring the Instance.

-8. Along with IP address, update ansible user private key path used for connecting to the Instance in the inventory file as mentioned below.
+8. Along with IP address, update ansible user and private key path used for connecting to the Instance in the inventory file as mentioned below.

     ```
     cd ../Ansible